-In the 1920's 75 Lordship Road was the last home of Salvation Army bigwig Frederick Booth-Tucker (son-in-law of S.A. founder William Booth).
-The Booth-Tuckers called the house "Simla", after the city in India in which they had spent many years doing missionary work.
+In the 1920's 75 Lordship Road was the last home of Salvation Army bigwig Frederick Booth-Tucker (former son-in-law of S.A. founder William Booth) and his (third) wife Mary Ann "Minnie" Reid Booth-Tucker.
+The Booth-Tuckers called the house "Simla", after the city in India in which Frederick had spent many years doing missionary work.
 Frederick was noted for having assimilated into Indian culture much more than his colleagues typically did, and for adopting the name "Fakir Singh".
-Booth-Tucker is buried in Abney Park.

 Frederick Booth and family in front of Ely House/Simla c1925

 75 Lordship Road's final occupants, in the 1960's, were the family of physician Dr Archibald Sherwood, who also ran his medical surgery from the house.
 Ely House was demolished in the mid 1960's for the building of the present-day Brookgate flats.